lucianoayres/octask/README.md

 ## Examples 📂

-### User Input Examples 📝
+### Octask Insights Examples 📝

-Examples of ideas, goals, or problems that you can provide to Octask:

--   **Idea**: "I want to launch an online course on digital marketing."
+**User Input**: "I want to launch an online course on digital marketing."

+**Octask's Questions and Sample Answers**:

+-   **Octask**: "Who is your target audience?"
+-   **You**: "Small business owners."

+-   **Octask**: "What is your timeline for launching?"
+-   **You**: "Within the next three months."

+**Generated Task Definition**:

+-   Research course content suitable for small business owners.
+-   Develop a course outline and curriculum.
+-   Create video lectures and supplementary materials.
+-   Set up an online learning platform.
+-   Launch marketing campaigns targeting small business owners.
+-   Collect feedback and make necessary adjustments.

+### Octask Express Examples 📝

--   **Goal**: "Improve my physical fitness and run a marathon in six months."
+**User Input**: "Improve my physical fitness and run a marathon in six months."

--   **Problem**: "I have trouble managing my time between work and personal life."
+**Generated Task Definition**:

+-   Create a six-month training schedule.
+-   Consult a physician for a health check-up.
+-   Invest in proper running gear.
+-   Join a local running group for motivation.
+-   Monitor progress and adjust the training plan as needed.

+### Octask Spark Examples 📝

+**User Input**: "Sustainable Living"

+**Generated Random Task**:

+-   Start a composting system at home to reduce organic waste.

 ## License 📄